 - Doesn’t draw down the house battery

 - No switch to remember.
 It comes on at dark and goes off at sunrise.
-The built-in battery in mine usually dies before then but that might just be the age of my flood light.

 - Swivels up and down and side to side to wherever you need more light